stefan-hoeck/idris2-ref1/README.md

 In the example above, we compute the same expression `square 2` twice, which might be a waste of time if `square` were a long running computation.
-Since `square` is referentially transparent - calling with the same argument will always lead to the same result - we (or the compiler!) can rewrite `eight` in a more efficient way by storing the result of evaluating `square 2` in a variable:
+Since `square` is referentially transparent - calling it with the same argument will always lead to the same result - we (or the compiler!) can rewrite `eight` in a more efficient way by storing the result of evaluating `square 2` in a variable: